In Norway, Russian man stopped with drones | Law-Order

 The Russian citizen, who was not identified, was detained on Tuesday.

+The VG newspaper said that a local court on Friday ordered the man held for two weeks in custody.
+The man told the Indre and Oestre Finnmark District Court that he had been in Norway since August and had flown drones throughout the country, VG said.
+The seized material included 4 terabytes of stored images and files, with parts of them encrypted.

-The man's defense lawyer, Jens Bernhard Herstad, told Norwegian daily Dagbladet that his client has acknowledged flying the drones but has declined to say what he was doing in Norway.
+The man's defence lawyer, Jens Bernhard Herstad, told Norwegian daily Dagbladet that his client has acknowledged flying the drones but has declined to say what he was doing in Norway.

 Norwegian Justice Minister Emilie Enger Mehl said it was “too early to draw conclusions.”
 “It is known that we have an intelligence threat against us which has been reinforced by what is happening in Europe,” Enger Mehl told NRK.